eduardonwa/blog/README.md

 }

 .overlay:target {
-    visitbility: visible;
+    visibility: visible;
 }
 ```

-Though I am not using those names that's basically it, I am toggling this element using that property and then to give it justice and show the modal wherever I want it, and that means on top of the page like any other modal out there im using:
+Though I am not using those class names exactly, that's basically it I am toggling this element using that property and then to give it justice and show the modal wherever I want it, and that means on top of the page like any other modal out there im using:

 ```
 .window {